raharjoo91/Emergency_Site_Plan/README.md

 ## Usage

+### Quick View
+- **👉 [Open Facilitator Guide](Facilitator%20Guide.html)** - Click to view the guide directly in your browser
-Simply open `Facilitator Guide.html` in any modern web browser.
-The document is self-contained with all styles embedded. **Note:** The layout images will only display if the PNG files are in the same directory as the HTML file.
+- The document is self-contained with all styles embedded
+- **Note:** The layout images will only display if the PNG files are in the same directory as the HTML file

+### Local Viewing
+Simply open `Facilitator Guide.html` in any modern web browser after downloading/cloning the repository.

 ## Browser Support